christh/CoreAutoCrudApp/README.md

 Both versions are asynchronous and the React version uses promises.

-**USE AT YOUR OWN RISK.
-NO WARRANTY IS PROVIDED.**

 ## Installation
     Load the React or Mvc solution into Visual Studio and build it.
     Then use IIS Express to load the application.

-    Everything should be handled by the application.
-    There will be a long delay the first time the website is launched due to the initial loading of 100,000 records into the SQLite database.
+    There will be a long delay the first time the website is launched.
+    This is due to the initial loading of 100,000 records into the SQLite database.

-    Using the standard 'dotnet build' and 'dotnet run' commands should also work and will show more log messages.
+    Using the standard 'dotnet build' and 'dotnet run' commands will also work and will show more log messages.

 ## Usage
-    Access on localhost:5000 when running or via IIS Express.
+    Access on localhost:5000 when running via npm, or just use IIS Express.